-Recently DTW surveyed the decline of the V6 engine, mid-size family car.
-Further reflection led me to uncover some of the also-rans in the category.
+Recently DTW surveyed the decline of the mid-size family car with a V6.
+Further reflection led me to uncover some of the also-rans that trailed in the category.

 This post-script adds four vehicles to the list of V6 contenders who have tried but not succeeded to gain sales from the dominant manufacturers.
 All four are marginal cars from marginal makers.
 Taken together they comprise a foursome fit for a comparison test in a future edition of Classic and Sportscar, say, 2024.

 The first vehicle I’d like to mention is the Kia Magentis (from 2000-2006) which came with a 2.6 litre V6 producing 169 hp.
 Here we see one for sale now for €800 with a sizeable 279,000 km on the clock but it doesn’t seem to be wearing that badly.
 For this money you get electric everything, leather-ish upholstery and the kind of facsimile wood-effect trim that others find so distasteful but which I enjoy for what it is.
 What Car? considered the Magentis good value for money and

 recommended anything but the V6.
 This means a V6 version is better value for money as demand will be even more slack.
 Other plusses were space, comfort, reliability, and safety equipment.
 Against it were bland looks and a “so-so” drive.
 Does anyone mind these qualities though?
 It’s so evidently not a driver’s car, more a pleasant convenience and much nicer than an entry-level 1.6 Vectra or a base-model Passat.
 What Car? considered its rarity a demerit.
 Tell that to the members of the Talbot Tagora owners club.
 For the record, What Car? came to this verdict: “cheap, roomy family car, but nowhere near as talented as the best cars in the class”.
 But I say it has a V6 and it won’t get lost in the carpark.